budak4/butterfly/README.md

-Cara run
+How to run
 1. git clone https://github.com/budak4/butterfly
 2. cd butterfly
-3. pip install requirement.txt
+3. python butterfly.py
+How to use
-4. python butterfly.py
+python butterfly.py <number>